 In light of recent events, many people across the UK are working from home.
 Some of you may already work remotely but for those who don’t it can take some adjusting.
 To help, here’s our top tips on how to be productive when working from home.

 The first thing to get right is to find the best set-up for you.
 This may be the dining table with a comfortable chair, or, ideally a dedicated desk.
 Here you can have everything set up ergonomically, helping to avoid ‘tech neck’ from hunching over.
 If you have the space and want to invest in a desk for your workspace, find our range here.

-It’s also your dedicated workspace, meaning when you’re in that environment, it’s time to get in the zone.
-Likewise, when you’re ready to switch off, you can shut down and come away from the work area.
+This space will become your dedicated workspace, meaning when you’re in that environment, it’s time to get in the zone.
+Similarly, when you’re ready to switch off, you can shut down and come away from the work area.
 Finding a clear distinction between your ‘work’ and ‘living’ space at home is key.

 Get ready for the day ahead